Ionuț Cristian Stancu

-Ionuț Cristian Stancu (born 17 January 1983) is a Romanian former professional football player, who played as a defender, currently head coach at Universitatea Craiova U15 and the assistant coach at the Romania national under-20 team.
+Ionuț Cristian Stancu (born 17 January 1983) is a Romanian former professional football player, who played as a defender.

 Club career

 Stancu started his career at Universitatea Craiova in 2001, featuring in the first team on occasion, before moving to Rapid București in 2004.
 His first match in Divizia A was on 14 March 2001 while playing for Universitatea Craiova against Petrolul Ploieşti.